zainaftab2225/zainaftab2225.github.io/_sociology/emile-durkheim.md

 ### Anomie

 - Compared to traditional societies, modern societies impose less restrictions on human beings.
-Durkheim believed that these fewer restrictions provide more freedom to the individuals but also leads to increased **Anomie**, *a condition in which society provides little moral guidance to the individual*.
+Durkheim believed that these fewer restrictions provide more freedom to the individuals but also leads to increased **anomie**, *a condition in which society provides little moral guidance to the individual*.
 - People with lavish lifestyles with no restrictions suffer from this concept of anomie e.g. celebrities.
 They typically feel disconnected from their society because they no longer see the norms and values that they hold dear reflected in society itself.

 ### Religion and Social Solidarity